zhangyuh15/IDCode-paper-videos/README.md

 There are some real-vehicle test videos of IDCode.
-There is no camera feed in some videos due to hardware issues.
+There is no camera images in some videos due to hardware issues.